Frequently asked Questions

 Q: Is the brand of fireworks important?

 A: Yes, absolutely.
 We view hundreds if not thousands of fireworks every year.
 And there is a HUGE QUALITY AND PERFORMANCE DIFFERENCE between name brand and generic fireworks.
 Fireworks quality and performance is our #1 priority.
-We only select the best items, from the best factories in the fireworks industry including: Black Cat, World Class, Showtime, Asian Pyro, Megabanger and more…
+We only select the best items, from the best factories in the fireworks industry including: Black Cat, World Class, Pyro Force, Cutting Edge, and more!

 Q: Are the fireworks at Stateline guaranteed?